Chart Color Schemes

 Educational achievement in Stanmore places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high, with 28.8% of residents currently enrolled in formal education as of the given date.
-This includes 9.8% in tertiary education, 7.1% in primary education, and 6.2% pursuing secondary education.
+Vocational pathways account for a significant portion of qualifications, with advanced diplomas making up 9.7% and certificates 10.5%.
+Educational participation is notably high in Stanmore, with 28.8% of residents currently enrolled in formal education.
+This includes 9.8% pursuing tertiary education, 7.1% in primary education, and 6.2% engaged in secondary education.

 Frequently Asked Questions - Education